 St. Louis encephalitis virus (SLEV) re-emergence

-St. Louis encephalitis virus (SLEV) is a mosquito borne pathogen that causes febrile illness and sometimes fatal encephalitis that reemerged and spread in the Western US from 2015-2023.
-In a project funded by the National Institutes of Health NIAID, we are assessing the extent by which SLEV reemergence is promoted by augmented infectivity and transmissibility compared to historical strains in avian and mosquito cells and Culex mosquito vectors.
-The project is significant in that it will define how SLEV has reemerged in a novel landscape where related West Nile virus is now endemic and information learned from it can be used to improve targeted vector control to reduce SLEV disease in people.
+St. Louis encephalitis virus (SLEV) is a mosquito-borne flaviviral pathogen that causes febrile illness and sometimes fatal encephalitis that reemerged and spread in the Western US from 2015-2025.
+In a project funded in 2022 by the National Institutes of Health NIAID, we are assessing the extent by which SLEV reemergence is promoted by augmented infectivity and transmissibility compared to historical strains in avian and mosquito cells and Culex mosquito vectors.
+A second project that we started in July 2025 also involves comparing the relative fitness of multiple strains of SLEV isolated over time after competition in the same vector and avian hosts.
+This project also seeks to define infection and transmission dynamics of reemerging SLEV in avian hosts and the role of antibody from prior SLEV or related West Nile virus infection in protection from viremia in avian hosts.
+This project is significant in that it will define SLEV transmission dynamics in the context of sequential invasion and concurrent spread of 2 Culex-borne human pathogenic flaviviruses endemic to the United States.
+Information learned from these studies can inform strategies to reduce SLEV disease in people.

 In another NIAID funded project, we are developing immunocompetent mouse models of SLEV using recombinant collaborative cross mice to recapitulate the spectrum of human disease outcomes (ranging from febrile illness to encephalitis) and to understand virus kinetics, tropism, pathology, and innate immune responses that associate with protection from neurologic disease.
 The outcome of this project will the development of new human-relevant mouse models of SLEV which can be further used to study the spectrum of pathogenesis, define virus-host interactions and host genetic determinants of susceptibility and severity, test interventions like therapeutics and candidate vaccines, and rapidly adapt to model human disease for other new or re-emerging encephalitic flaviviruses.